ianna/ACAT2024-Bridging-Worlds-Achieving-Language-Interoperability-between-Julia-and-Python/README.md

 This talk focuses on language interoperability, specifically exploring how Awkward Array data structures can seamlessly bridge the gap between Julia and Python.
 The talk offers insights into key considerations such as memory management, data buffer copies, and dependency handling.
 It delves into the performance enhancements achieved by invoking Julia from Python and vice versa, particularly for intensive array-oriented calculations involving large-scale, though not excessively dimensional, arrays of HEP data.

 Join us for this talk to gain a deeper understanding of the advantages and challenges inherent in achieving interoperability between Julia and Python in the domain of scientific computing.

+Support for this work was provided by NSF cooperative agreement OAC-1836650 (IRIS-HEP) and PHY-2323298